franklintiel/pfig/README.md

 ## Releases notes:

-- 1.0.0: Services added to add credit cards and do payments
+- 1.0.0: Services added to add credit cards and do payments.
+- 1.0.1: Applying Validations before to call api services.